International incomings: degree-seeking and exchange students

 Admission procedures and entry requirements outlined underneath concern exchange students associated with one of Aalen University's partner institutions only.
 Degree-seeking students, please consult the section for degree-seeking students.
 Free movers wishing to spend one or two semesters at Aalen University should address directly the International Relations Office of Aalen University.
-The study opportunities to join the academic community of Aalen University can be found in the section courses.

 Most exchanges within Europe take place under the umbrella of the Erasmus+ programme which applies the European Credit Transfer System called ECTS.
 But also exchange students coming from Non-European partner universities will be admitted under the European Credit Transfer System allowing them to transfer credits obtained at Aalen University.

 Coursework will be defined in a learning agreement and credits achieved and exams passed will be validated by the home university according to ECTS on the basis of the transcript of records that students will receive at the end of their stay in Aalen.

 |Semester||Family Name||First Name||Gender||Birthdate||E-Mail Address||Study Level||Study Programm at Home|